Shire of Boyup Brook

 The Shire of Boyup Brook is a local government area located in the South West region of Western Australia, about 270 km southeast of Perth, the state capital.
 The Shire covers an area of 2829 km2 and its seat of government is the town of Boyup Brook.

 History

 The Upper Blackwood Road District was gazetted on 17 July 1896.
 On 1 July 1961, it became the Shire of Upper Blackwood under the Local Government Act 1960 and on 30 May 1969 changed its name to the Shire of Boyup Brook.

 Indigenous people

 The Shire of Boyup Brook is located on the traditional land of the Bibbulmun and/or (Note: Sources differ) Kaniyang people of the Noongar nation.

 The shire's name is derived from the Aboriginal word Booyup, meaning "Place of Big Smoke", referring to the smoke from the burning of grasstrees, or "Place of Big Stones", in reference to the large granite rocks surrounding the Upper Blackwood area.

 Wards

-The shire has been divided into 4 wards.